NBA-Pistons select Oklahoma State's Cunningham with No. 1 pick in draft | Sports-Games

 NBA-Pistons select Oklahoma State's Cunningham with No. 1 pick in draft

-Cunningham, 19, was named the Big 12 Player of the Year after his one season with the Cowboys and joins a Pistons squad that picked three players in the first round of last year's draft and finished last season 20-52.
+Cunningham, 19, was named the Big 12 Player of the Year after his season with the Cowboys and joins a young Pistons squad that picked three players in the first round of last year's draft.
+The Texas native said he could not have achieved his dreams without the support of his parents and two-year-old daughter Riley, whom he kissed on the cheek after his name was called by NBA Commissioner Adam Silver at Barclays Center in New York.

+"I know my name was the first name called but I didn't do this by myself.
+I have a No. 1 pick family," said an emotional Cunningham.
+"She's my biggest motivation," he said of Riley.
+"She's taught me way more than I could ever teach her, but I think this is a good step for me."

+Cunningham will have his work cut out for him when he joins a Pistons squad that finished last season 20-52 and in last place in the Eastern Conference.
+"Detroit, I'm all the way in!" he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)